MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Chemical Kinetics: Introduction, the commercial importance of rate studies, Order of a reaction, factors deciding the order of reaction-relative concentrations of the reactants and mechanism of the reaction.
 First-order reaction – eq. for rate constant derivation, units.
 Half-life period, the relation between the half-life period and order of a reaction, numerical problems.

-• Determination of the order of a reaction by the graphical and the Ostwald’s isolation method.
+• Determination of the order of a reaction by the graphical and the Ostwald’s isolation METhod.
 Zero-order, fractional-order and pseudo-first-order reactions with illustrations.
 Effect of temperature on the rate of a reaction,

 • temperature coefficient of a reaction.
 Arrhenius's interpretation of the energy of activation and temperature dependence of the rate of reaction.
 Arrhenius Equation.
 Influence of catalyst on energy profile.
 Numerical problems on the energy of activation.